atari-monk/battleship-js/docs/log.md

 8. 15:39 - 16:06, refactor(menu): start refactoring to FullScreenComponent pattern
 9. 17:40 - 18:06, feat(menu): extract LoadGameEventHandler for improved event handling and refactor Menu component
 10. 18:10 - 18:16, feat(menu): create MenuComponent class and refactor menu.js to use it
+11. 18:18 - 18:33, feat(menu): update LoadGameEventHandler to use MENU_COMPONENT_CONFIG and improve error handling